ropensci/dataset/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 0 notes ✔

-## Resubmission
+## 0.4.1 sumbission

-This resubmission addresses the following URL check notes, which are all false negatives, but nevertheless must be addressed:
+This is a minor release that works better with Date and POSIXct types.
+In some tests, the following false negative URLs may appear, which are correct uses of example.com, the World Wide Web consortium's usage of non-existing example URLs:

 Found the following (possibly) invalid URLs:
   URL: http://example.com/dataset#eg:1